コンテンツにスキップ

 While watching the video, I thought that Sano must be a very charming person, and very good at getting people around him involved and on his side.

-At Kannonzaki Nature Museum, where Sano works, various events are held throughout the year.
+At Kannonzaki Natural History Museum, where Sano works, various events are held throughout the year.

-There are interactive events held both inside and outside the facility, as well as exhibits and events that you can participate in without having to register, so be sure to check them out.
+There are interactive events held both inside and outside the facility, as well as exhibits and events that you can participate in without registering, so be sure to check them out.

-If you'd like to go but it's far away, or you're a little curious about it, there are lots of great social media sites out there, so be sure to check them out.
+If you'd like to go but it's far away, or if you're a little curious, there are plenty of social media sites to check out.

-The great thing about Kannonzaki Nature Museum's social media is that the content posted on each platform is different.
+The great thing about Kannonzaki Natural History Museum's social media is that the content posted on each platform is different.

-I think it's common for posts like this to be copied and pasted in the same way, but the themes are completely different depending on the medium.
+I think it's common for posts like this to be copied and pasted, but the themes are completely different depending on the medium.

 Moreover, it is updated frequently.